curvenote/blog/content/blog/curvenote-on-the-command-line.md

 This command can behave in one of two ways:

 1. Run this in an empty folder and this will fetch the project's existing `curvenote.yml`, `site` configuration and content enabling you to work on this locally and deploy manually.
-2. Run this in an initialized local folder (i.e. one containing a `curvenote.yml` with your `site` configuration) and this will add the project as _an additional section in your existing website_, fetching the content and updating your website's navigation controls in the process.
+2. Run this in an initialized local folder (i.e. one containing a `curvenote.yml` with your `site` configuration) and this will add the project as *an additional section in your existing website*, fetching the content and updating your website's navigation controls in the process.

 The first allows update and manual deployment of any existing website either by another user or by an automated system (e.g. through the [Curvenote GitHub Action](https://curvenote.com/docs/web/github-action)), where the entire site configuration and latest versions of content is retrieved in full with a single command.

-The second case enables powerful content aggregation workflows when publishing, allowing someone with the CLI to build documents or websites based on content from multiple collaborating users or groups, even when permission to access that content may be restricted on each project.
-An example of such a publication is the [SWUNG Transform Conference Website](https://transform.softwareunderground.org/2022) which was built from the Curvenote projects and GitHub repositories of many different groups of authors.
+The second case enables powerful content aggregation workflows when publishing, allowing someone with the CLI to build documents or websites based on content from multiple collaborating users or groups, even when permission to access that content may be different on each project (of course, the CLI user must have access to all).
+An example of such a publication is the [SWUNG Transform Conference Website](https://transform.softwareunderground.org) which was built from the Curvenote projects and GitHub repositories of many different groups of authors.

 Next, let’s take a look at `pull`, which can only be run from within an initialized folder: